 Christ is the only means of escaping this calamity.
 Seek His saving grace

-book of life, they are thrown into the lake of fire” – that is, permanently separated from God (Mt 13:49,50; Rom 2:5-11; 2 Thes 1:8,9; Rev 20:14,15, 21:8).
+fire” – that is, permanently separated from God (Mt 13:49,50; Rom 2:5-11; 2 Thes 1:8,9; Rev 20:14,15, 21:8).
 Unfortunately most people are on the road to eternal damnation (also called hell), not on the path that leads to life (Mt 7:13,14; Mk 9:43).
-This place, also was prepared for the devil and his angels but will also be the destination of all who are cursed because they did not live as Jesus directed – this includes not serving those in need when it was within their power to do so (Mt 25:41-46).
+This place, was prepared for the devil and his angels but will also be the destination of all who are cursed because they did not live as Jesus directed – this includes not serving those in need when it was within their power to do so (Mt 25:41-46).
 Only those who have accepted the gift of salvation that Jesus offers will be exempt, “escaping the wrath to come” (Jn 3:18; Rom 6:23; 1 Thes 1:10).
 It is probable there are varying degrees of suffering depending on the level of sinfulness during a person’s earthly existence, yet whatever the degree of punishment this is a place to be avoided.

 God is loving, kind, and merciful yet He is also holy and righteous and can’t tolerate sin (Prov 6:16-19; Isa 5:25; Hos 8:5; Zech 10:3).
 Sin entered into the human race when Adam and Eve disobeyed God’s instruction and has remained ever since “because all sinned” (Gen 2:16,17; Rom 5:12).
 David wrote, “Surely I was sinful at birth, sinful from the time my mother conceived me” (Ps 51:5).
 We are sinners by the sin nature that came from Adam and by our continuing actions – reflected by our personal choice.